Review | In Jeff Wall’s photographs, it’s all about the details. But are they important?

 Wall emerged as an artist in the 1970s, producing images that were hyper alert to art history and subtly conceptual at the same time.
 This was, as the critic Andy Grundberg argues in his new book, “How Photography Became Contemporary Art,” a key moment in the history of photography, when it transcended its status as a problematic subset of art and became a core, even dominant presence in contemporary art galleries.
 It did so by incorporating all the philosophical and aesthetic ambitions of painting, sculpture, film and other media.
 And in the process, it also became highly self-conscious, and decidedly postmodern.

 Wall designed many of his best-known works since 1978 to be displayed in light boxes, on transparencies lit from behind, which gives them the glowing urgency of film.
-Their scale, and their careful construction — he stages his work with the care of a cinema auteur — also leads to comparison to film.
+Their scale, and their careful construction — he stages his work with the care of a cinema auteur — also lead to comparison to film.

 But spend a little time looking at them, and you realize they are distinctly different from the experience of a movie.
 They are, obviously, static, and if you stand in front of them, you won’t see your shadow disrupting the projector’s light.
 You can move around in the image, focusing on details, in ways that aren’t possible with a moving image.
 And there’s no promise of resolving their ambiguity.
 Film often has narrative to move you to a certain sense of finality.
 Wall’s photographs seem stolen from a narrative timeline with no backstory, or denouement in the offing.